 I think that in order to appreciate the discrepancies in these two models it is necessary to appreciate the differences in ideology.
 The Keynesians always start from a position of assuming that there is spare capacity in the economy to increase production without causing inflation.

 The Loanable Funds Theory supporters, on the other hand, belong more to the classical school and regard their theory as an evolution of the earlier classical model.
-They do not start from a position of assuming that the economy has any spare capacity, but rather that any short-term boost will inevitably be unsustainable in the long-run due to inflationary pressures.
+They do not start from a position of assuming that the economy has any spare capacity, but rather that any short-term boost will inevitably be unsustainable in the long-run due to rising inflationary pressures.

 While I tend to lean more on the side of the loanable funds model, I do think that the ‘short-term’ may in practice be quite long-lasting before any eventual return to equilibrium is possible.
 In particular I think that the role of the government and the central bank in a fractional reserve system can severely distort the loanable funds market, and resulting interest rates, for decades.